 As an Amazon Associate I earn from qualifying purchases made through links in this post at no extra cost to you.

 Organize Your Closet

 Yep, I said it.
 Organize your closet.
 I speak from personal experience.
 Take it from someone who had a walk-in closet bursting at the seams with stuff that belonged in my garage, bathroom, and non-bedroom storage.

 The key here is to allow a bedroom to be a bedroom.
-Your bedroom doesn’t need to harbor your climbing ropes, yummy candles, toolkit, plant fertilizer, etc.
+Your bedroom doesn’t need to harbor your climbing ropes, yummy candles, all-natural plant fertilizer, cute pink toolkit (that supports breast cancer research!), etc.

 It’s.
 Your.
 Bedroom.

 Keep it as simple as possible in that closet.
 Besides, cleaning it out creates a perfect opportunity to donate more usable items to charity and throw away the things you haven’t touched in months!
 There’s an old rule: if you haven’t touched it in one move or one year, it’s time to let it go.